-After a 20-year Air Force career, Jason Anderson retired and moved his family to Wyoming.
-Shortly afterward, he was hired into an entry-level, remote business development role at a mid-sized aerospace and defense company.
-Just 14 months later, he was promoted to Managing Director for Japan, Korea, and Taiwan—an executive role overseeing multiple markets.
+After a 20-year Air Force career, Jason Anderson retired, moved his family to Wyoming, and stepped into what looked like a promising new chapter: an entry-level remote business development role at a mid-sized aerospace and defense company.
+Twelve months later, he was promoted to Managing Director for Japan, Korea, and Taiwan—an executive role overseeing multiple international markets.

-Despite his leadership background, he quickly realized he was unprepared for the private sector environment.
-The rules had changed—yet no one had taught him how to think, decide, or operate in this new world.
-He worked hard, asked questions, and absorbed as much as he could—but it was all ad hoc, reactive, and exhausting.
+Despite extensive leadership experience, Jason quickly realized he was unprepared for the private-sector environment.
+The mental models, expectations, and decision-making rules were entirely different—and no one had ever taught him how to operate in this new context.
+Everything felt ad hoc, reactive, and exhausting.
+He worked hard, asked questions, absorbed as much as possible, but the learning curve was steep and inconsistent.

-Without a roadmap or a framework, Jason spent years trying to decode how private companies function.
-He didn’t know who to ask, how candid he could be with colleagues, or what success looked like in this unfamiliar environment.
-The cost was high: ongoing stress, missed opportunities, and delayed growth—not just for Jason, but for his team, his company, and his family.
+Without a roadmap or a framework, he spent years trying to decode how private companies actually functioned—who to ask, how direct to be, what success looked like, and how to build trust in an unfamiliar environment.
+The cost was real: ongoing stress, missed opportunities, slowed team growth, and strain on both work and family life.

 That experience became the spark for PreVeteran.